An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Introduction

+This article is the full version of an extended abstract that was published in the proceedings of ISSAC 2025\footfullcite{DellaVecchiaJoswigEtAl:2025}.
+The work on this version of the text lead to a further substantial improvement of the algorithms and their implementations.
+The difference is well visible in our experiments.
+Notably, we can now compute shifts of certain simplicial complexes in dimensions 3 and 4, which were totally out of reach before; cf.\ \cref{sec:balls-and-spheres}.
+Moreover, recently, Bulavka, Nevo and Peled studied algebraic shifting of random triangulations of surfaces \cite{BulavkaNevoPeled25}.
+For various scenarios they showed that the homology of the shifts of these random complexes is particularly nice.
+For these \enquote{homology lex segments} our algorithms also work very well, provided that the homology is concentrated in the top dimension.

-\begin{acks} We are indebted to all developers of \OSCAR; without their numerous contributions our entire project would have been impossible.
+\paragraph*{Acknowledgments} We are indebted to all developers of \OSCAR; without their numerous contributions our entire project would have been impossible.
 In particular, we thank Claus Fieker for enlightening discussions on linear algebra over fields of functions.
+We would also like to thank three anonymous ISSAC 2025 reviewers for their comments.

-The work of all authors is funded by the \grantsponsor{DFG}{Deutsche Forschungsgemeinschaft}{https://www.dfg.de/} (DFG, German Research Foundation).
-Specifically, ADV and MJ were supported by \enquote{MaRDI (Mathematical Research Data Initiative)} (\grantnum{DFG}{NFDI 29/1, project ID 460135501}); MJ was supported by \enquote{Symbolic Tools in Mathematics and their Application} (\grantnum{DFG}{TRR 195, project ID 286237555}); MJ and FL were supported by The Berlin Mathematics Research Center MATH$^+$ (\grantnum{DFG}{EXC-2046/1, project ID 390685689}). \end{acks}
+The work of all authors is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+Specifically, ADV and MJ were supported by \enquote{MaRDI (Mathematical Research Data Initiative)} (DFG NFDI 29/1, project ID 460135501); MJ was supported by \enquote{Symbolic Tools in Mathematics and their Application} (DFG TRR 195, project ID 286237555); MJ and FL were supported by The Berlin Mathematics Research Center MATH$^+$ (DFG EXC-2046/1, project ID 390685689).